Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Narara's median income among taxpayers is $52,431.
-The average income in the suburb is $67,757.
-Nationally, this is approximately average.
-In Greater Sydney, the median income is $60,817 and the average is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Narara would be approximately $57,076 (median) and $73,760 (average) as of September 2025.
-Census data shows that household, family, and personal incomes in Narara cluster around the 55th percentile nationally.
-In terms of income distribution, the largest segment comprises 36.1% earning $1,500 - $2,999 weekly (3,136 residents), reflecting patterns seen in the region where 30.9% similarly occupy this range.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Narara's median income is $52,431 and average income is $67,757.
+This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 are approximately $57,076 (median) and $73,760 (average).
+Census data indicates that Narara's household, family, and personal incomes cluster around the 55th percentile nationally.
+Income distribution shows that 36.1% of residents (3,136 people) fall into the $1,500 - $2,999 bracket, consistent with broader regional trends at 30.9%.
 High housing costs consume 15.8% of income, but strong earnings place disposable income at the 59th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income